Quantco/ndonnx/README.md

 ## Array API coverage

-Array API compatibility is tracked in `api-coverage-tests`.
+Array API compatibility is tracked in `array-api-tests`.
 Missing coverage is tracked in the `skips.txt` file.
 Contributions are welcome!

 Summary(1119 total):